HP Metal Jet might 3D print your next car's innards

 Humans have figured out lots of ways to shape metal -- casting it with a mold, stamping it, drilling holes and milling surfaces in a machine shop, even zapping it with a laser.
 Well, now you can add a new method: 3D printing.

 A number of companies offer metal 3D printing, which creates products and components layer by layer with a computer-controlled system tracing its lineage to ordinary inkjet printers.
-But on Monday, printing giant HP announced it's entered the market with the ambition to dramatically lower prices with a $400,000 product called the Metal Jet.
+But on Monday, printing giant HP announced it's entered the market with the ambition to dramatically lower prices, courtesy of a $400,000 product called the Metal Jet.

 "We're really going to enable mass production for mainstream metals, in particular steels," said Tim Weber, head of 3D metal printing for HP.